 How popular is Weishi?
 To understand how popular these video’s are here is an example: This video was uploaded on August 15th and received over 780,000 views in one day.
 The video is a simple 9 second video of a nurse waking up a patient in a less than acceptable way.
 Additionally The Next Web said, “The app, Weishi, which is only available in Chinese for now, chalked up 160 million video views in a single day on Valentine’s Day this year, which also coincided with the Chinese Lantern Festival.”

-Marketing on Weishi and Wanpai
+Marketing on Weishi

-Marketing on Weishi and Wanpai is similar to marketing on Vine or Instagram.
+Marketing on Weishi is similar to marketing on Vine or Instagram.
 Videos, like this one, use product placement to market a product.
 In the video, a man is using Coca-Cola cups and is standing in front of a Coca-Cola vending machine.
 The video has received over 50,000 views and over 200 “hearts.”
 This type of marketing is become more popular in China and is effective in short form videos because it is often hard to voice advertisement within 6-10 seconds and still create compelling content.

 Again, like on Vine and Instagram, humor seems to be the clear winner.
 When creating short form videos, consider how your product or service can be used to create humorous situations or how your product can be placed within these situations.
-Overall, getting your content on Weishi and Wanpai will be a step in the right direction and allow you to capitalize on an under utilized marketing resource within China.
+Overall, getting your content on Weishi will be a step in the right direction and allow you to capitalize on an under utilized marketing resource within China.